Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 A [Giter8][g8] template for ...!

-<h1>HMRC Scalatest-Testing-Template</h1>
+<h1>HMRC Cucumber-Testing-Template</h1>

-This template will generate a base project which makes use of the Scalatest framework and includes the minimum required dependencies to function correctly.
+This template will generate a base project which makes use of the Scalatest & Cucumber frameworks and includes the minimum required dependencies to function correctly.

 Packages and structure is also supplied in the hopes that it will help foster a standard way of organising a test project to make it easier for other testers to view other people's code.

-This template makes use of the Microservice Object for dependencies, no build.sbt or plugins.sbt exists.
+This template makes use of the build.sbt and plugins.sbt files.

 No enterprise dependencies are used so can be stored either in enterprise or in the open. (assuming of course no PI information is stored)